mechagomizilla/Prism-FirefoxPhotonRecolored/Larger bookmark bar/Readme.md

-Makes the bookmarks of the personnal bar as big as Google Chrome and Opera's.
-This should go with the normal density layout by default.
+Makes the bookmarks of the personnal bar almost as big as Google Chrome and Opera's.
+They also scale with the UI density so that the compact density remains the same and the touch density makes them even bigger.
+The separators also have added margins so that they have more impact and scale accordingly with the rest of the toolbar.

-In my opinion, it goes well even with the compact layout.